← All workflows

 1. 1.
 Upload party briefs, court orders, and your coalition roster with disclosure details

 4. 4.
-Export the final coalition amicus brief with compliant disclosures and auditable sign-off records (DOCX, PDF)
+Export the complete coalition brief package with auditable sign-off logs (DOCX, PDF)

 What you get